 Dear Jude Friends,

-That is all the Jude news for this month.
-As always, thank you so much for everything you do for our little Jude, as we couldn’t care for her without your support.
+That’s all the Jude news for now.
+As always, thank you all for your continued support of Jude, as we couldn’t care for her without you.